mshunshin/randi-docker/README.md

 We hook it up to the randi-db-data and the randi-net Must be postgres 9.5
+Make sure you change the password in this command.

 ```
 docker run --name=randi-db -d -v randi-db-data:/var/lib/postgresql/data -e POSTGRES_PASSWORD=MASTER_PG_PASSWORD_CHANGE_ME --network randi-net postgres:9.5